 Here is a list of 15 fun things to do in San Francisco for a day.
 These destinations are popular with both tourists and locals alike.
-We have included a map at the bottom of this page in case you would like to visit several activities in one day.
+It is possible to visit several places in one day.
 Have fun exploring San Francisco.

 Can’t-Miss San Francisco

 Locals and tourists will delight at viewing San Francisco’s famous landmarks from one tour boats that depart from Fisherman’s Wharf.
-One of the most popular bay cruise companies is the Blue & Gold Fleet.
-Two cruise options from Fisherman’s Wharf are offered.
+Blue & Gold Fleet is one of the most popular bay cruise companies.
+There are two cruise options from Fisherman’s Wharf.
 San Francisco Bay Cruise Adventure and Escape From The Rock.

-Aquarium of the Bay is split up into two sections: ‘Under the Golden Gate’ and ‘Under the Bay’.
+Aquarium of the Bay features two sections: ‘Under the Golden Gate’ and ‘Under the Bay.’
 These areas look at sea life within the San Francisco Bay and out into the Pacific Ocean.
-Upstairs kids can touch bat rays, leopard sharks, and tide pool animals.
+Upstairs, kids can touch bat rays, leopard sharks, and tide pool animals.

 Once a military installation from 1776 until 1994, the Presidio saw duty for Spain, Mexico, and the U.S. and is now a historic landmark and national park with almost 1,500 acres.
 Hiking and biking trails offer great sweeping views of the bay and Golden Gate Bridge.

 Alcatraz Island is a must-see destination while visiting San Francisco.
 The buildings on the island are remains of the federal prison that operated from 1933 to 1963.
-There are guided and self-guided tours that explain the history of the facilities and tell stories of some of its famous residents.
-The audio tour of the prison is very enjoyable and informative and is highly recommended.
+Guided and self-guided tours explain the history of the facilities and tell stories of some of its famous residents.
+The audio tour of the prison is recommended.

-Located on the Pacific Ocean in the southwest corner of the city, the San Francisco Zoo features an abundance of exotic wildlife exhibits.
-Opened in the 1920s, the zoo has come a long way in recent years. and houses more than 930 animals, including some 245 species of mammals, birds, reptiles, amphibians, and invertebrates spread over 100 acres.
+Located on the Pacific Ocean in the southwest corner of the city, the San Francisco Zoo features an abundance of exotic wildlife exhibits and houses more than 930 animals, including some 245 species of mammals, birds, reptiles, amphibians, and invertebrates spread over 100 acres.

 Walt Disney Museum lets visitors explore in detail the artistic and technological accomplishments of Walt Disney.
 You will get a chance to understand and assess all aspects of Walt Disney’s work, as well as the history of the man himself.

-The San Francisco Ferry Building is a San Francisco landmark and can be found on the National Register of Historical places.
-This marketplace provides hours of shopping and dining opportunities for tourists and locals, alike.
-The Ferry Building is a place for the whole family and can easily fill a day with activities.
+The San Francisco Ferry Building is a San Francisco landmark and listed on the National Register of Historic Places.
+This marketplace provides hours of shopping and dining opportunities for tourists and locals alike.
+The Ferry Building is a place for the whole family and can quickly fill a day with activities.

-Fisherman’s Wharf is an integral part of San Francisco’s history and if you’re willing to brave the crowds (or go in the off-season) it offers a great deal for natives.
+Fisherman’s Wharf is an integral part of San Francisco’s history, and if you’re willing to brave the crowds (or go in the off-season), it offers an excellent deal for natives.
 Below are some of the top picks for locals at Fisherman’s Wharf.

-San Francisco’s Chinatown is the oldest in North America and the largest Chinese community outside Asia.
-The first residents began building the community in the 1840s, and since then it has been highly influential in the history and culture of Chinese immigrants to the United States.
+Chinatown is the oldest in North America and the largest Chinese community outside Asia.
+The first residents began building the city in the 1840s, and since then, it has been highly influential in the history and culture of Chinese immigrants to the United States.